OK1CTR/PistonPump/README.md

 **Holding registers for programmable wave data**

 Programmable wave table has 8 positions to define steps by motor speed and time of run.
 It occupied 16 registers from base address 100.
-Example of first step is shown here.
+Example of first step is shown here:

 | Address | Min | Max | Function |
 | --- | --- | --- | --- |